papaben/battlescars/Polish.md

-Some thoughts on work place behaviors that combine to imprint a polished demeanor.
+Some thoughts on the little behavior in the work place that combine to emanate a polished demeanor.

 # Always treat people like humans

-If you lose your cool, attempt to do it in private Never be short with anyone at any level
+ * If you lose your cool, attempt to do it in private
+ * Never be short with anyone at any level

 # Sending emails